heshanh/AbnLookup/README.md

 Abn Lookup plugin for CakePHP
 =========

-This plugin wil help you lookup an ABN number in the australian business registry and return your business name (legal entity name) under that ABN.
+This plugin will help you lookup an ABN number in the australian business registry and return your business name (legal entity name) under that ABN.
 It'll always return the last registred name